pond/dnd/party_ripa/journals/campaign_7/part_41.md

 We try talking to the bugbear.
 No response.
 Head in hands.
 We unlock the door and Penny goes in to see what's wrong - but it's already dead, from lack of water or food.
 Gertrude says the cultists are very strange; they need prisoners for sacrifice, yet let them die from neglect.

+(Penny meanwhile adds her remaining hands-on 8 points from the pool to help Gertrude; she's only at 48, some *90* short of max, but it's better than nothing...)

 Does she know where the ritual is being done?
 They're taken to a summoning circle to the north of us.
 North it is!

 (End of part 41)